NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

     sfs -i run_sub10/run-crop-DEM.tif A_crop_sub10.cub C_crop_sub10.cub \
       D_crop_sub10.cub -o sfs_sub10_ref1/run --threads 4                \
-      --smoothness-weight 0.12 --initial-dem-constraint-weight 0.0001   \
+      --smoothness-weight 0.12 --initial-dem-constraint-weight 0.001    \
       --reflectance-type 1 --use-approx-camera-models                   \
-      --max-iterations 10  --crop-input-images                          \
+      --max-iterations 5  --crop-input-images                           \
       --bundle-adjust-prefix run_ba_sub10/run                           \
       --blending-dist 10 --min-blend-size 100                           \
       --shadow-thresholds '0.00162484 0.0012166 0.000781663'

-It is suggested to not float the cameras, as that should be done by bundle adjustment, and ``sfs`` will likely not arrive at a good solution for the cameras on its own.
-Floating the exposures is likely also unnecessary.
+It is suggested to not vary the cameras with ``sfs``, as that should be done by bundle adjustment, and ``sfs`` will likely not arrive at a good solution for the cameras on its own.
+Varying the exposures is likely also unnecessary.

 Note the two "blending" parameters, those help where there are seams or